gitcd-io/website/content/pages/en/cli.rst

 - **Branch name for test releases?**

   - Pass your branch name where you want to merge code into while executing git-cd test.
-Let it empty if you dont want to use that feature.
+Let it empty if you don't want to use that feature.
 At work, we have this for many repositories set to **test**.

 - **Version tag prefix?**